 International students must have appropriate and current medical and travel insurance while studying in New Zealand.

 This must be sighted by the school prior to (or very soon after) enrolment.

 The Accident Compensation Corporation provides accident insurance for all New Zealand citizens, residents and temporary visitors to NZ, but you may still be liable for all other medical and related costs.
 Further information can be viewed on the ACC website at http://www.acc.co.nz

 Page 15 Immigration

 Full details of visa and permit requirements, advice on rights to employment in New Zealand while studying, and reporting requirements are available through the New Zealand Immigration service, and can be viewed on their website at http://www.immigration.govt.nz.”

 Students in years 1 to 6 (approximately ages 5 to 11) are required to reside with a parent during the term of their enrolment at Matarau School.

 A parent is defined as legal guardian and person with whom the child customarily resides in their home country.
 Students in years 7 and 8 (approximately ages 12 to 13) may reside with a designated caregiver during their term of enrolment at Matarau School.

 Parents are required to advise the school promptly of any changes to residential or contact details.

-Under special circumstances permission may be sought from the Code Administrator to place year 7 and 8 children in suitable homestay accommodation.
+Under special circumstances permission may be sought to place year 7 and 8 children in suitable homestay accommodation.
 In such a situation the homestay will be approved and monitored by the school.